cmaureir/progra-alma/lectures/week1/lecture1.rst

 If is a variable,
 is just the name of the variable.

-In the example, when there ir no solutions, the output can be represented as::
+In the example, when there is no solutions, the output can be represented as::

     print('No solutions')